themlstudent/Pythonisata/README.md

   * Less than or equal to Operator.
 - Python Assignment Operators.
   * Assign Operator.
-  * Add and assign Opertaor.
+  * Add and Assign Opertaor.
   * Subtract and Assign Operator.
+  * Multiply and Assign Operator.

 ## Day 4: